-Fig 7.
-Enrichment of HSA from E. coli cell lysate using the classic protocol for Protein G HP MultiTrap.
+Fig 8.
+Enrichment of transferrin from E. coli cell lysate using the classic protocol for Protein A HP MultiTrap.
 Fractions were collected from every step of the enrichment process and analyzed by SDS-PAGE (wash steps 2 and 4 have been omitted from the gel).
-For visualization purposes, the E. coli protein was labeled with CyDye DIGE Fluor Cy3 minimal dye while HSA was labeled with both Cy3 and Cy5 minimal dyes.
+For visualization purposes the E. coli protein was labeled with CyDye DIGE Fluor Cy5 minimal dye while the transferrin was labeled with both Cy3 and Cy5 minimal dyes.
 After electrophoresis, the gel was scanned directly using Ettan DIGE Imager (left image).
-The antibody was not labeled and is therefore not visible in the left image.
-The gel was also poststained with Deep Purple Total Protein Stain and scanned using Ettan DIGE Imager to visualize total protein including antibodies (right image).
+The antibody was not labeled and is therefore not visibled in this image.
+The gel was also poststained with Deep Purple Total Protein Stain to visualize total protein including antibodies (right image).